expo/expo/docs/pages/guides/config-plugins.md

 You can debug config plugins by running `EXPO_DEBUG=1 expo prebuild`.
 If `EXPO_DEBUG` is enabled, the plugin stack logs will be printed, these are useful for viewing which mods ran, and in what order they ran in.
 To view all static plugin resolution errors, enable `EXPO_CONFIG_PLUGIN_VERBOSE_ERRORS`, this should only be needed for plugin authors.
 By default, some automatic plugin errors are hidden because they're usually related to versioning issues and aren't very helpful (i.e. legacy package doesn't have a config plugin yet).

-Running `expo prebuild --clean` with remove the generated native folders before compiling.
+Running `npx expo prebuild --clean` with remove the generated native folders before compiling.

-You can also run `expo config --type prebuild` to print the results of the plugins with the mods unevaluated (no code is generated).
+You can also run `npx expo config --type prebuild` to print the results of the plugins with the mods unevaluated (no code is generated).

 Expo CLI commands can be profiled using `EXPO_PROFILE=1`.